ui > Modal

 Scrolling Modal Content and Locked Modal Footer

-The below example demonstrates the scrolling content in the center of the Modal by adding a bunch of extra text.
+The example here demonstrates the scrolling content in the center of the Modal by adding a bunch of extra text.

 The overflow: auto